btcguide/btcguide.github.io/verify-receive-address/advanced.md

 ---
-title: Verify Receive Address (Advanced)
+title: Verify Receive Address - Advanced
 ---

 ## Save a File on Setup